 Wine rated (2012 guide) 93/100

-Beautiful aromas of crushed blueberries and flowers continue on a full-bodied palate, with earth, sliced mushrooms, and dried strawberries.
-Aroma of lemon peel.
+Beautiful aromas of crushed blueberries and flowers give way to a full-bodied palate, with notes of earth, sliced mushrooms, and dried strawberries.
+Hints of lemon zest.
 Slightly earthy on the finish.
 Best after 2018.

 Customer rating